-Homestay Program Overview
+Homestay Programme Overview

-Students who live with a homestay family are provided with three meals each day, have their own bedroom, including a bed and all bedding, a desk with appropriate lighting for study and internet facilities.
+Students who live with a Homestay Provider are provided with three meals each day, have their own bedroom, including a bed and all bedding, a desk with appropriate lighting for study and Internet facilities.
 A bathroom is normally shared with other family members.

 In many families in Australia, both parents work full time, so children of the family may be quite independent.
 Australian families may have one parent (either the mother or the father) or both parents living together with children.
-Australian families do not normally employ household staff, although they may hire a person to occasionally visit and clean or to look after the garden.
-Usually every family member (including the international student) is expected to help with jobs in the home, like assisting other family members with cleaning, cooking, shopping and tidying.
+Australian families do not normally employ household staff, although they may hire a person to occasionally visit and clean or look after the garden.
+Usually every family member (including the international student) is encouraged to help with jobs in the home, like assisting other family members with cleaning, cooking, shopping and tidying.